With the arrival of our second child, my wife and I have revisited how much life insurance we need.

 Losing a Loved One

-We need to realize that losing a parent is difficult enough and adding financial hardships to the mix can make it much more painful.
-Life insurance coverage can help insure that the surviving parent would not be forced to work long hours or to take a second job to pay the bills.

-But instead, put more focus on managing the household and caring for the children during a critical time in their life.
+We need to realize that losing a parent is difficult enough, and adding financial hardships to the mix can make it much more painful.
+Life insurance coverage can help ensure that the surviving parent would not be forced to work long hours or take a second job to pay the bills.
+Instead, put more focus on managing the household and caring for the children during a critical time in their lives.

-By assessing your specific requirements and preparing accordingly, you can help yourself make the proper life insurance decision so that the rest — so they can rest easy knowing that family financial needs be met well into the future.
+By assessing your specific requirements and preparing accordingly, you can help yourself make the proper life insurance decision so that they can rest easy knowing that family financial needs will be met well into the future.

 Most people only think about buying life insurance for parents who have a stream of income, but that isn’t the best idea.
 Just because a mom or dad isn’t having a paycheck coming in every week doesn’t mean they shouldn’t have a life insurance policy.